-How is my field placement determined?
+How is my practicum placement determined?

 You will be doing direct practice work with individuals, families, groups or a combination thereof.
 While gaining this hands-on experience, you will be learning and practicing skills including engagement, contracting, assessment, and termination.
 In some cases, there will be opportunities to learn intervention techniques.
-Please review the Field Education Manual to familiarize yourself with possible assignments, education plans, process recordings, and the learning objectives for your first-year placement.
+Please review the Practicum Learning Manual to familiarize yourself with possible assignments, education plans, process recordings, and the learning objectives for your first-year placement.

-What is my field instructor’s role?
+What is my practicum instructor’s role?

 Your practicum instructor (also sometimes referred to as your “task supervisor”) is the agency employee responsible for overseeing your training at your practicum placement.
 He or she is there to support your learning in practicum, to answer questions you may have about interactions with clients and agency employees, and to help you develop direct practice skills.
 At the end of the term, your practicum instructor evaluates your work at the agency for your advisor and recommends whether you should receive a pass or fail grade.
 NOTE: Your advisor is the final arbiter of the grade you receive for Practicum Learning.
 Under some circumstances, he or she may choose to override the recommendation of the agency practicum instructor.